I recently replaced the hard drive on my computer with an SSD.

 Therefore, this article will summarize the effects, methods, and precautions of HDD to SSD migration.

-Longstanding disk usage 1001 TP2T problem solved with SSD migration!
+The long-standing 100% disk usage problem was solved with SSD migration!

 The computer that Toha is currently using was purchased in 2013.
 Older.